 Firstly, let me start by stating now is a great time to create a corporate video.

 Not only will it raise your visibility with prospects from Google searches to differentiating you from your competition, but it has never been cheaper technically to produce.

 We all have access to fantastic cameras.
 You can get just awesome results.
-Cameras have never been cheaper for their bang for buck - even smartphones will do.
-You can and it has been done complete a whole Hollywood film on a DSLR camera.
+Good cameras have never been cheaper - even smartphones will do.
+You can even complete a whole Hollywood film on a DSLR camera (yes, it has been done).

 So having decided to make a video, say to promote your business, do you do it internally or hire a professional?
 Let us look at some pros and cons of internal versus external.

 Self-sufficiency is admirable but what are you in business for?
 Do you complete your own tax returns or do you go to a professional accountant?
 Completing a video by yourself can be great fun but how much time do you have?

 I have seen some great videos completed internally so if you are confident and have the time - go for it!
 Many of my clients start by completing their own video programs and then better appreciate the skills and experience a professional brings.

 There are legal and privacy issues filming people and with filming in particular locations.
 Even filming your own employees requires consent.
 A professional will understand these issues and avoid the worries of legal and privacy issues.